ozanbotanls/sfdc-telegram/README.md

     .sendMessage('<chatId>', true);
 ```
 ------
-Sometimes you might need to force the user to reply to one your specific messages.
+Sometimes you might need to force the user to reply to one of your specific messages.
 So, take this!
 ```apex
 // force user to reply specifically to what your bot is sending out in the chat. new TelegramMessage.Text('Your response will be linked to this')